 Certain questions come up again and again in answering the mail sent to the North American Araucanian Royalist Society.
 Here are a few of the most frequent questions.

 Q1.
 Is the Kingdom of Araucania and Patagonia a micronation?

 A1.
 No. The Kingdom of Araucania and Patagonia was a short-lived historical reality which failed to receive recognition from any other state.
 You might compare the kingdom with the Confederate States of America (1861-1865) or the Republic of Biafra (1967-1970), two briefly-existing states which also failed to be recognized by any other country.

 Q2.
 Can I become a citizen of the Kingdom of Araucania and Patagonia?

 A2.
 No. Firstly, because kingdoms have "subjects" and not "citizens," and secondly, because the Kingdom of Araucania and Patagonia no longer exists.

 Q3.
 Can I buy a title of nobility or an order of knighthood?

 A3.
 No. While there continue to be Araucanian noble titles and orders of knighthood, these cannot be purchased.
 On rare occasions, they are awarded by the Royal House to individuals who have labored on behalf of the Mapuche people and the Royal House.

 Q4.
-Prince Philippe has no children.
-Who will be his successor?
+Prince Philippe had no children.
+Who was his successor?

 Q5.
 What are the Royaume de Patagonie and the Consulat du Patagonie?